Northern Highlands, Nicaragua: What to pack, what to wear, and when to go [2023]

 A versatile choice is this one

-A plug adapter that supports outlet types A and B. Make sure to get the correct kind.
-Most adapters available online are just plug changers and require your electronics to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
+A plug adapter that supports outlet types A and B. Make sure to pick the right type.
+Most adapters for sale now are just plugs and require your electronics to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
 This one should be appropriate for most areas.

 • Airplane phone mount